Left-Wing Campaigns and the Race Against Biden

 would not hurt?

 I'm assuming Donald Trump is going to be the candidate, but regardless, no, it's not regardless.
+I think it matters.

 Donald Trump's the candidate for argument's sake.

-Robert F.
+Robert F. Kennedy Jr.

 would take more votes or less votes from Donald Trump than he would from Joe Biden.

+I think he will take more votes from Joe Biden.
 And if the polls show that he slightly takes more from Trump, it's only because

-the media has been
+the media

 demonizing him as how dare he run against Joe Biden, and that resonates with Republicans.
+And then

-And then when they see a superficial
+when they see a superficial

 Kennedy, what they see is a guy who was skeptical of the vaccinations, the lockdowns, big government,

-And they feel that their agreement on those narrow range of issues apply to his whole ideology.
+and they feel that their agreement on those narrow range of issues apply to his whole ideology.

-But when you start looking at his redistribution of socialist past, his idea on energy, he's a green New Dealer.
+But when you start looking at his redistribution redistributionist socialist past, his idea on energy, he's a green New Dealer.
+You know what I mean?

 So

-I think once he...
+I think once

-if he is going to be a viable candidate and people start to really explore his agenda and who he is and who he was and who he would be.
+really explore his agenda and who he is and who he was and who he would be.
+Right.

-They're not going to see him as sort of a kindred renegade is what I'm saying.
+They're not going to see him as sort of a Kendrid renegade is what I'm saying.
+They're going to see him as the hard leftist and that support will fail.

 Sort of like Ramaswamy.

-Everybody thought that he was this outsider that was speaking truth to power and he was idiosyncratic and that was all true.
+Everybody thought that he was this outsider that was speaking truth to power and he was idiosyncratic.
+And that was all true.

 But the more that he talked,

 he said some things about Israel and things.
+He gets himself in trouble, is what I'm saying.

 And they learn that he didn't vote this and that.
+That's just a natural political process.

 So